riadhhamdi/Satellite/README.md

 ![Alt Text](gifs/sync_deb.gif)

 [Show as video](https://youtu.be/wSt3ezm3QCs "Riadh's Videos")

-## Adding  APT content to content View
+## Adding  APT content to content View in Red Hat Satellite

 You can add a synchronized deb content to a content view in RedHat Satellite.